-Nurs 120-220 Transcultural Nursing
+Nurs 120-220 Nursing Transcultural Service Term 2 hours

 Integrates concepts of service learning into a trans-cultural experience.
 Each course offering will examine the language, history, culture and health issues of a selected region.
 This course will have an on campus and/or self study and a travel component.
 While engaged in the travel component, students will participate in experiential activities and personal reflective journaling.
 Extra fees related to travel.
+Prerequisite: Nurs 100.